3 Hazards of Senior Vision Loss

 • Throw rugs or cables on the floor can cause trips and falls.

 March is Vision & Eye Health Awareness Month.
 If you’re not sure when you or your senior loved one last had an exam, make an appointment.
 Make sure the office is following pandemic guidelines and the trip can be made safely.
-If you are concerned about driving, hygiene, or fall risks, the professional caregivers at Assisting Hands Home Care serving Cincinnati, OH are here to help.
+If you are concerned about driving, hygiene, or fall risks, the professional caregivers at Assisting Hands Cincinnati Home Care are here to help.
 Give us a call to learn more.